rightjs/rightjs-docs/docs/en/plugins.md

   :jquerysh => "This plugin changes the `$()` function behavior to the one the jQuery users used to",

-  :sizzle   => "Sizzle CSS selectors engine support for RightJS" }
+  :sizzle   => "Sizzle CSS selectors engine support for RightJS",

+  :table    => "Tables specific dom-wrapper for RightJS that handles sorting" }
 %>